EBI-Metagenomics/notebooks/src/docs/dataflow.md

 ![MGnify data flow from submission to [analysis results](glossary.md#analysis-result).](images/dataflow/submit_graph_08_web032.png){#fig-dataflow-process .tall-figure fig-align="left"}

 1. Register
 : Submissions are handled by the** [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/) **and therefore users must have an ENA** [Webin account](https://www.ebi.ac.uk/ena/submit/sra/).
-In addition, users submitting private data must provide an expressed agreement that MGnify can access their data for analysis, [by filling this form](https://www.ebi.ac.uk/ena/submit/webin/accountInfo).
-Otherwise, we will not be able to access their data.
+In addition, users submitting private data must provide an expressed agreement that MGnify can access their private data for analysis, [by filling this form](https://www.ebi.ac.uk/ena/submit/webin/accountInfo).
+Otherwise, MGnify will not be able to access their data.
 MGnify will, of course, handle this data confidentially.

 2. Login
 : Access to the** [ENA submission page](https://www.ebi.ac.uk/ena/submit/sra/) **requires a login using a registered email address or a Webin identifier (Webin-XXXX).**